 - What other medicines to give your child if the symptoms get worse

 You, your child, and your doctor will work together to make an asthma action plan for your child.
 As part of the action plan, your child might need to use a device called a “peak flow meter.”
 This device is used at home to see how well your child’s lungs are working.
-Your doctor will show you and your child the right way to use a peak flow meter.
+Your doctor or nurse will show you and your child the right way to use a peak flow meter.

 Can asthma symptoms be prevented? — Yes.
 You can help prevent your child’s asthma symptoms by giving your child the daily medicines the doctor prescribes.
 You can also keep your child away from things that cause or make the symptoms worse.
 Doctors call these “triggers.”
 If you know what your child’s triggers are, you can try to avoid them.
 If you don’t know what they are, your doctor can help figure it out.

 - Getting sick with a cold or the flu (that’s why it’s important to get a flu shot each year)